manishgupta94/test-assignment/README.md

 # test-assignment
 **Description**
 This repository contains solution to the test task.
+The code is written with an objective of accomplishing below tasks.
 https://drive.google.com/file/d/1jf_hHrNRw-1vAE9eaNuAMt0Jov9CkAJG/view?usp=sharing
 For the above index.html file, achieve the below tasks.
 Tasks: